-1. Large (mixed-use) townships:
+- 1. Large (mixed-use) townships:

-- Housing complex by builders - Housing complexes by urban development organizations - Housing board and Public Sector Undertaking Townships - Plotted developments with part construction by the developer - 2, Educational and institutional campuses - 3.
-Medical colleges and Hospital complexes (eg: AIIMS) - 4.
-Special economic zones - 5.
-Hotels/ resorts
+- Housing complex by builders

+- Housing complexes by urban development organizations

+- Housing board and Public Sector Undertaking Townships

+- 2. Smart City neighbourhoods

+- 3. Educational, Medical and institutional campuses

+- 4. Special economic zones

+- 5. Hotels/ resorts

 When a large project is planned and implemented, it comprises multiple buildings and other infrastructural facilities, on a single site.
 Environmental Performance Assessment for such projects should go beyond the environmental design of each building, and calls for assessment of larger environmental issues, and their effects that are brought out by the built environment.
 Emergence of these new large-scale developments/ townships/ neighbourhoods and the growth of the older ones are bringing in complex changes to ecology, natural resources and environment at local, regional, and global scales.
 It is high time we pay heed to our planning practices and guidelines that are followed to plan our cities and make them in such a way that they promote sustainable development with lesser impact on environment.